|Chapter 6: Reactions of Alkenes: Addition Reactions|

 The π electrons act as a nucleophile, attacking the bromine, displacing a bromide ion but forming a cationic cyclic bromonium ion as an intermediate.

-Attack of the nucleophilic bromide from the side away from the bromonium center in an SN2 like fashion opens the cyclic bromonium ion to give overall anti addition.
+Attack of the nucleophilic bromide from the side away from the bromonium center opens the cyclic bromonium ion to give overall anti addition.

 |© Dr. Ian Hunt, Department of Chemistry|